yorikvanhavre/FreeCAD-manual/installing.md

 7. **Units**: Here you can set the default units system you wish to use.
 ![freecad basic options, step 4](http://www.freecadweb.org/wiki/images/c/c5/Freecad-basic-options04.jpg)

+### Installing additional content

+As the FreeCAD project and its community grows quickly, and also thansk to being easy to extend, external contributions and side-projects made by community members and other enthusiasts begin to appear everywhere on the internet.
+There is an effort going on to gather all these interesting additions in one place, on the [FreeCAD github page](https://github.com/FreeCAD).
+There, among other things, you will find:

+1. A **Parts library**, which contains all kinds of useful models or pieces of models, created by FreeCAD users, that can be freely used in your projects.
+The library can be used and accessed right from inside your FreeCAD installation thanks to a macro.
+2. A **collection of addons**, most of them additional workbenches, that extend the functionality of FreeCAD for certain tasks.

 **Read more**

 * More download options: http://www.freecadweb.org/wiki/index.php?title=Download